DLR-AE/PanelAero/README.md

 # Reference
 Voß, A., “An Implementation of the Vortex Lattice and the Doublet Lattice Method,” Institut für Aeroelastik, Deutsches Zentrum für Luft- und Raumfahrt, Göttingen, Germany, Technical Report DLR-IB-AE-GO-2020-137, Oktober 2020, https://elib.dlr.de/136536/.

-If you use this software for your scientific work, we kindly ask you to include a reference in your publications.
+If you use this software for your scientific work, we kindly ask you to include a reference to this report in your publications.
 Thank you!

 # Continuous Integration